Digitization in healthcare at a glance

 Telemedicine offers a variety of digital services that complement physical visits to a doctor or medical practitioner.
 Video consultations via a computer or smartphone can save travel and wait times.
 Medical professionals can use tele-expertise to exchange information more easily and collaborate more successfully.

-Another important aspect of telemedicine is the electronic recording, transfer, and monitoring of important health indicators, such as blood pressure or heart rate, known as telemonitoring.
-Doctors and patients can use apps to share such indicators, for example.
+Another area of telemedicine is telemonitoring.
+This includes the electronic recording, transfer and monitoring of important health indicators, such as blood pressure or heart rate.
+Patients can use apps to share such health indicators with their doctors.

 Is the patient data secure?

-From the electronic patient record (ePA) and the transmission of medical data to online consultations, data protection is key to sustainable digitization in the healthcare sector.
+From the electronic patient record (ePA) through the use of digital health applications (DiGA) to online consultations, data protection and data privacy are key to sustainable digitization in the healthcare sector.

 Patients have a right to the best possible protection of their medical data.
-Questions about data privacy and data protection are therefore dealt with carefully in all areas of digitization.
+Data privacy and data protection issues are therefore dealt with carefully in all areas of digitization.

 Research and health: digital data for new insights